vigata/codecbench/README.md

 ## An open source video codec benchmarking tool ##
 ![he](docs/images/cabs_logo.png)

 CODECbench is a video codec comparison tool.
-It allows you to analyze how one video codec performs against another, or with itself using different settings
+It allows you to analyze how one video codec performs against another, or with itself using different settings.
+It can also be used to produce [per-title optimized encodings](https://codecbench.nelalabs.com/per-title-optimization-in-codecbench).

 You start by defining what is it you want to analyze.
 For example, let's compare how x265 performs with its different presets 'medium' and 'placebo'.
 For this we will create a JSON configuration like the following: